Anisimov3D/3Dnucleus_data/README.md

 A) OPEN FIJI (ImageJ) and execute MAIN_MACRO that goes through MACRO I-III.
 Choose the corresponding directories when a specific window pops up for this.
 B) (OR execute MACRO I, MACRO II, MACRO III separately)

-> The most Rate limiting step in this procces is MACRO III, since data extraction is a slow process, especialy co-localisation analysis.
-There are a lot of bugs regarding Java3d, but from my experience - it does not impact the quality of the aquired data.
+> The most Rate limiting step in this proccess is MACRO III, since data extraction is a slow process, especially the co-localisation analysis.
+There are a lot of bugs regarding Java3d, but from my experience - it does not impact the quality of the acquired data.

 ALL PROGRESS for MACRO I-III is monitored in the log window.

 IN the data output folder, you get:
 1) M_n.csv files (Measurements of volume and surface area)
-2) Q_n.csv files (Quanittative analysis of signal intensity)
+2) Q_n.csv files (Quanitative analysis of signal intensity)
 3) C_n.csv files (Surface and Volume_Percentage Co-localisation analysis)

 __RUN MACROS for Rstudio:__